sunny-zuo/safe-protests/README.md

 Next steps for Safe Protests:
 * Deploy our web app to Android and iOS.
 * Expand the number of features available in the app.

+## How to run the application

+1. Run `git clone` into your command line
+2. Cd into the project directory
+3. Open up two command lines, `cd client` in one and `cd sever` in the other
+4. In each command line execute the command `npm i` (ensure that you are in the correct directories for this step)
+5. In the "client" directory, run `npm start` to initate the React development server
+6. In the "server" directory, run `node index.js` to startup the express server
+7. You're all done!